• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 Ker-THUNK.

-Which was quickly followed by a gasp and a scream, as someone in heavy armor was launched into the sky, a rather vicious looking mace in hand- flailing quite helplessly in the air.
+Which was quickly followed by a gasp and a scream, as the same man in heavy armor was launched into the sky, a rather vicious looking mace in hand- flailing quite helplessly in the air.

 Maybe I should've packed a glider.
 Somehow.